ayrna/orca/doc/orca-tutorial.md

     dlmwrite(fullfile(rootDir,sprintf('test-%s.%d',nameDataset,ff-1)),ERAData(teIdx,:),' ');
 end
 ```
 The source code of this example is in [exampleERAHHoldout.m](../src/code-examples/exampleERAHHoldout.m).
 As can be checked, the `cvpartition` function performs the partitions, receiving the target vector.
-The targets are used in order to obtain a stratified partition.
+The targets are used to obtain a stratified partition.

 ---